TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Related Work

-PointNetVLAD\cite{uy2018pointnetvlad} is the first learning-based method used for large-scale place recognition, following the design of PointNet\cite{qi2017pointnet}.
-This method adopts NetVLAD\cite{arandjelovic2016netvlad}, an architecture that has achieved great success in image retrieval task, to transform independent features into a global discriminative descriptor.
-Though PointNet has proven to be promising in point cloud classification, it is not well suitable for PointNet-based architecture to capture local geometric structure.
-After this, PCAN \cite{zhang2019pcan} proposes a Point Contextual Attention module, which can predict the significance of each independent point feature based on point context, to improve the performance of NetVLAD\cite{arandjelovic2016netvlad} layer in PointNetVLAD\cite{uy2018pointnetvlad}, while it also ignores the spatial distribution of local area.
-LPD-Net \cite{liu2019lpd} enhances the input point clouds by introducing ten handcrafted features related to local geometric structure, including change of curvature, omni-variance and so on.
-Inspired by the success of graph neural network \cite{battaglia2018relational}, it proposed a graph-based aggregation module in both Feature space and Cartesian space to capture local geometry.
-Previously mentioned works all operate directly on raw 3D point clouds, and MinkLoc3D\cite{komorowski2021minkloc3d} uses an alternative data representation for place recognition.
-Point clouds are discretized into sparse voxelized representation, and then a 3D sparse CNN based on a Feature Pyramid Network\cite{lin2017feature} is adopted to extract informative local features.
-Instead of a NetVLAD\cite{arandjelovic2016netvlad} layer, MinkLoc3D uses a Generalized-Mean pooling layer\cite{filip2019gem} to produce a global descriptor, which eases the training process efficiently and reduces the number of model parameters.
-The following work Minkloc++\cite{komorowski2021minkloc++} introduces ECA module\cite{wang2020eca} into Minkloc3D and yields state-of-the-art results.
+PointNetVLAD~\cite{uy2018pointnetvlad} is the first learning-based method for large-scale place recognition.
+It follows the design of PointNet~\cite{qi2017pointnet} to extract point-wise features and then adopts NetVLAD~\cite{arandjelovic2016netvlad} to transform point-wise features into a global discriminative descriptor.
+Following PointNetVLAD, PCAN~\cite{zhang2019pcan} incorporates a Point Contextual Attention module into the PointNet architecture, which can predict the significance of each independent point feature based on contextual information.
+However, both of these methods ignore the spatial point distribution in local areas, which limits the representation power of the global descriptors.
+To capture local geometry information, LPD-Net~\cite{liu2019lpd} adopts a graph-based aggregation module in both feature space and Cartesian space and achieves state-of-the-art performance.
+Previously mentioned works all operate directly on unordered point sets.
+In contrast, MinkLoc3D~\cite{komorowski2021minkloc3d} and Minkloc++~\cite{komorowski2021minkloc++} use an alternative data representation for place recognition.
+Point clouds are first voxelized into a sparse voxel representation, and then a 3D sparse Convolution Neural Network (CNN) built on a Feature Pyramid Network~\cite{lin2017feature} is adopted to extract informative local features.
+However, simply stacking convolution layers may ignore long-range contextual information, and conventional CNNs with fixed receptive fields fail to tackle the size difference problem.